vhartikainen/protecting-workloads-workshop/docs/builder-session/remediate.md

 3. Click **Run**.
 This will launch another assessment run.

 4. Click **Assessmnet runs** and periodically refresh the screen.
 Wait until the status for the run changes to *Analysis complete*.
-The run will take approximately 15 minutes to complete.
+The run will take approximately 15 minutes to complete. **_While you are waiting, continue with the steps below._**

-### 3. Limit Attack Footprint
+## Perimeter Layer - WAF Rule Creation and Solutions (Continued)

+### 1. Cross Site Scripting Mitigation

-Use the string and regex matching conditions along with geo match and IP address match conditions to build rules that limit the attack footprint against the exposed components of your application.
+Use Cross-site scripting, as well as string matching conditions to build rules that mitigate cross site scripting attacks.

-Consider the following:
-•	Does your web application have server-side include components in the public web path?
-•	Does your web application have components at exposed paths that are not used (or dependencies have such functions)?
-•	Do you have administrative, management, status or health check paths and components that aren’t meant for end user access?

-You should consider blocking access to such elements, or limiting access to known sources, either whitelisted IP addresses or geographic locations.

 ??? info "Solution"
-    1.	create geo conditon named filterAffiliates with 1 filter
+    1.	create **Cross-site scripting** condition named filterXSS with 4 filters
-        1.	add country US, and RO
+        1. query_string, url decode
+        2. body, html decode
+        3. body, url decode
+        4. header, cookie, url decode
-    2.	create a **String and regex matching** _String match_ type named filterAdminUI with 1 filter
+    2.	create a **String and regex matching** _String match_ type condition named filterXSSPathException with 1 filter. _This demonstrates how to add an expception for the XSS rule._
-        1.	uri, starts with, no transform, _/admin_
+	    1. uri, starts with, no transform, _/reportBuilder/Editor.aspx_
-    3.	create rule named matchAdminNotAffiliate
+    3.	create a rule named matchXSS
         1. type regular
-        2.	does match string condition: filterAdminUI
+        2. does match XSS condition: filterXSS
-        3.	does not match geo condition: filterAffiliates
+        3. does not match string match condition: filterXSSPathException
-    4.	add rule to Web ACL
+    4.	add rules to Web ACL
+    5. Re-run the WAF test script (scanner.py) from your red team host to confirm requests are blocked

 ---